oh-my-fish/oh-my-fish/themes/budspencer/README.md

 vi is used.

 The following shortcut needs vi mode:
-- Type `.` in NORMAL mode or `\cv` in NORMAL/INSERT mode to edit commandline in editor.
+- Type `.` in NORMAL mode to edit commandline in editor.

 ## Sessions